Travis Kelce Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- Kelce collected 63 receiving yards in his single career matchup against the Packers, 12.5 fewer than his over/under for Sunday's game.
+- Kelce had 63 receiving yards in one career matchup against the Packers, 9.5 fewer than his receiving yards prop bet over/under for Sunday's game (72.5).

-- Kelce caught a touchdown pass in that outing against the Packers.
+- Kelce caught a touchdown pass in that matchup against the Packers.

 - Note: Kelce's stats vs. Packers date back to 2016.